-Hi, I’m Thomas, and I work for the IRS.
+Hi, I’m Mary Beth, and I work for the IRS.

-Our U.S. income tax operates on a pay-as-you-go basis.
+Our income tax runs on a pay-as-you-go basis.

-That means we pay our tax as we earn or receive income during the year, either by having taxes withheld or by making estimated tax payments each quarter.
+That means we pay our taxes as we earn or receive income during the year, either by having taxes withheld or by making quarterly estimated tax payments.

 If you have income that’s not subject to withholding, you probably need to make these quarterly payments.

-This includes self-employment income, interest, dividends, capital gains or rental income.
+This includes, but is not limited to, self-employment income, interest, dividends, prizes, and rental income.

 Here’s the bottom line.